wp-plugins/mycred/readme.txt

 * *Ranks* - Allows you to setup ranks based on your users points balance.
 * *Gateway* - Allow your users to pay for items in their WooCommerce or MarketPress shopping cart using their point balance.
 * *BuddyPress* - Extend **my**CRED to support [BuddyPress](http://wordpress.org/extend/plugins/buddypress/), [BuddyPress Gifts](http://wordpress.org/extend/plugins/buddypress-gifts/), [BuddyPress Links](http://wordpress.org/extend/plugins/buddypress-links/), [BP Album+](http://wordpress.org/extend/plugins/bp-gallery/) and [BP Gallery](http://buddydev.com/plugins/bp-gallery/).
+* *Banking* - Charge or payout interest on users balances on a regular basis or setup recurring payouts.
+Added support for websites with large (2k+) user base.

 **Multisites**